 if you need assistance, you’ll want to have an account with a UK ETF broker that offers top-notch support.
 There are various contact channels offered by platforms, although we prefer live chat for ease.

-Some ETF brokers will also a telephone support line.
+Some ETF brokers UK will also a telephone support line.
 You’ll probably want to avoid online brokers that only offer email support, as it might take a few days to receive a reply.
-This won’t be sufficient if your enquiry is of an urgent nature.
+This won’t be sufficient if your inquiry is of an urgent nature.

 By this point in your guide, you should now have an ETF broker that you like the look of.
 If so, it’s now time to open an account, deposit some funds, and make an investment.
-Not sure how to get started?
-If so, below we walk you through the process with top-rated commission-free ETF broker eToro.
+Below we go through the process of opening an account with a popular and regulated ETF broker.

 Step 1: Open an Account and Upload ID